Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

-The elliptic boundary value problem, Equation~\ref{eq:elliptic}, can represent incompressible single-phase porous media flow or steady state heat conduction through a composite material.
-In the single-phase flow $u$ is the flow potential, and $\kappa$ is the permeability of the porous medium.
-For heat conduction in composite materials, $u$ is the temperature, $-\kappa\nabla u$ is the heat flow density, and $\kappa$ is the thermal conductivity.
+The elliptic boundary value problem in Eq.~\ref{eq:elliptic}, can represent, for instance, an incompressible single-phase porous media flow or, another example, a steady state heat conduction through a composite material.
+In the single-phase flow, $u$ is the flow potential, and $\kappa$ the permeability of the porous medium.
+For heat conduction in composite materials, $u$ is the temperature, $-\kappa\nabla u$ the heat flow density, and $\kappa$ the thermal conductivity.

-In \cite{Sarkis09, GITTELSON10} it is shown that under additional assumptions on the right-hand side $f$ and special choices of the test space the problem Eq.~\ref{eq:elliptic} is well-posed.
-The case where the Lax-Milgram theorem is not applicable (e. g. upper and lower constants $\underline{\kappa}$, $\overline{\kappa}$ in $0<\underline{\kappa}<\kappa<\overline{\kappa}<\infty$ do not exist) is also considered in \cite{mugler2011elliptic}.
-In \cite{Sarkis09} the authors analyze assumptions on $\kappa$ which were made in \cite{babuska2004galerkin} to guarantee the uniqueness and the existence of the solution and to offer a new method with much weakened assumptions.
-If the expansion for $\kappa$ is truncated, it is not guaranteed that the truncated $\kappa$ will be strictly bounded from zero.
-As a result the existence of the approximate solution to Eq.~\ref{eq:elliptic} is questionable, unless precautions are taken as in \cite{matthiesKeese05cmame}.
-The approach in \cite{Sarkis09} avoids this from the outset as the permeability coefficient $\kappa$ is the exponential of smoothed white noise and, as a result, the ellipticity condition is maintained.